Indiana University Bloomington General Education

 II.
 Shared Goals

 These components are to be structured by faculty within each degree program and may be embedded within curricula and/or as co-curricular activities.
-One of the components within the Shared Goals – Diversity in the United States (DUS) – is required, whereas the other three – Intensive Writing, Information Literacy, and Enriching Educational Experiences – are recommended.
-All Schools and the College must report to the GEC annually how each of their undergraduate degree programs supports and assesses the DUS learning goals within their curricula and/or co-curricular activities, and also whether and how they address each of the three recommended Shared Goals (Intensive Writing, Information Literacy, and Enriching Educational Experiences).
-A dedicated subcommittee of the GEC should be appointed to review DUS learning outcomes and share their findings annually with DAAC and EPC to recommend and foster best practices for fulfillment of DUS learning outcomes via courses or co-curricular components.
+Two of the components within the Shared Goals – Diversity in the United States (DUS) and Sustainability Literacy– are required, whereas the other three – Intensive Writing, Information Literacy, and Enriching Educational Experiences – are recommended.
+All Schools and the College must report to the GEC annually how each of their undergraduate degree programs supports and assesses the DUS and Sustainability Literacy learning goals within their curricula and/or co-curricular activities, and also whether and how they address each of the three recommended Shared Goals (Intensive Writing, Information Literacy, and Enriching Educational Experiences).
+Dedicated subcommittees of the GEC should be appointed to review DUS and Sustainability Literacy learning outcomes and share their findings annually with DAAC and EPC to recommend and foster best practices for fulfillment of these learning outcomes via courses or co-curricular components.